 Though no one expects it to happen, someone can be falsely accused of committing a crime in Missouri.
 Whether this is done inadvertently or it’s on purpose to try to hurt someone, the end result is the same.
 The person who is falsely accused of a crime must defend themselves and work to show they did not commit the crime.
-There are a few things the falsely accused can do to help their case and avoid making the situation even worse, starting with hiring a defense attorney.
+There are a few things the wrongfully accused can do to help their case and avoid making the situation even worse, starting with hiring a Springfield criminal defense attorney.

 How Does a False Accusation Happen?

 False accusations can happen for a number of different reasons.
 In some cases, it’s due to a mistaken identity or because the victim remembers the details incorrectly.
-This could lead to someone who might look like the person who committed the crime finding out they’re facing charges.
+This could lead to someone who might look like the person who committed the crime finding out they’re facing criminal charges.
 In other cases, it’s due to malicious conduct on behalf of someone who wants to hurt the accused or because of evidence that ends up being misleading.
-The reason behind the false accusation may not matter as much as it seems, however, as the main goal, once the accusation happens, is for the accused to be able to avoid a conviction and clear their name.
+The reason behind the false allegations may not matter as much as it seems, however, as the main goal, once the accusation happens, is for the wrongly accused to be able to avoid a conviction and clear their name.

 Find Out Where You Stand